McCartneyAC/Back_of_the_Envelope/README.md

 Build a general purpose regression tool, incorporating extensions to regression such as heteroskedasticity-robust standard errors, clustered standard errors, multilevel modeling, and logistic regression.

-## Subgoal:

-Use combinations of `wired.js` and the R `xkcd` package to make the entire thing look goofy and hand drawn so that no one takes it seriously.

 With sufficient on-your-own data preparation, this tool should be sufficient for basic regression analyses for beginner-to-intermediate level social-science use.
 I have no plans to implement latent-variable / structural equation modeling at this time.

 ## To Do: